OMP: One-step Meanflow Policy with Directional Alignment: Experimental Results

-\paragraph{Training Efficiency.} \Cref{fig:training_curve} illustrates the training-phase success rate curves of baseline methods and our proposed \methodname{}.
-While both the baseline methods and \methodname{} show improvements in success rates over the course of training, the baseline methods exhibit a volatile trend during this process.
-By contrast, \methodname{} maintains a high-level and relatively stable training trajectory.
-Additionally, \methodname{} achieves faster convergence compared to all baseline methods, a benefit attributed to its additional guidance mechanism.
-We have also overlaid a shadow area on each curve, which represents the standard deviation across different random seeds.
-This visualization further underscores the superior stability and robustness of \methodname{} relative to the baseline methods.
+However, this slight reduction in accuracy is justified by the substantial reduction in computational cost shown in Table~\ref{tab:gpu}.
+The DDE method consistently lowers GPU memory usage; for example, in the ''Place Bottle'' task (Horizon$=16$), memory consumption drops significantly from 26.71GB to 19.19GB.
+This efficiency gain is highly sensitive to input size: the experiments used relatively small point clouds, $(512, 3)$ for Adroit Hammer and $(1024, 3)$ for Place Bottle, yet the larger ''Place Bottle'' input already demonstrates a much wider memory gap (saving $\approx 7.5$GB) compared to the Adroit task.
+In real-world applications requiring high-fidelity point clouds or high-resolution images, the memory overhead of the standard JVP would likely become prohibitive, making the DDE approximation a crucial implementation strategy despite the marginal performance cost.

-\paragraph{Ablation Study.} We also conduct ablation study experiments to verify the effects of each component.
-Our ablation study includes two extra experiments, where $-\mathcal{L}_\texttt{dis}$ (resp. $-\mathcal{L}_\texttt{cos}$) denotes removing the dispersive loss term during training (resp. removing the directional alignment) and $-\texttt{JVP}+\texttt{DDE}$ denotes using DDE to replace JVP operator.
-Based on \Cref{tab:ablation}, removing the Dispersive Loss term leads to a performance drop, but not too significant except on Hard tasks in Meta-world environment.
-Meanwhile, using DDE to replace JVP operator can cause some approximation errors, leading to a performance drop.
-However, considering the decreased GPU memory usage, the drop could be viewed as a tradeoff when implementing complex tasks.
-The performance drop led by removing the directional alignment is significant.
-Comparing the results of $-\mathcal{L}_\texttt{dis}$ and $-\mathcal{L}_\texttt{dis}-\mathcal{L}_\texttt{cos}$, we can see a performance drop in all tasks on both Adroit and Meta-world environments, which verifies the significance of applying the directional alignment.
+\paragraph{Training Efficiency.} \Cref{fig:training_curve} illustrates the training-phase success rate curves of baseline methods (FlowPolicy, DP3, MP1) and our proposed \methodname{}.
+While baseline methods exhibit significant volatility—most notably DP3, which performs competitively on Adroit Hammer but degrades largely on Metaworld Reach Wall—\methodname{} maintains a consistently high and stable training trajectory across both tasks.
+By contrast, \methodname{} achieves rapid convergence and superior final success rates compared to all baselines, a benefit attributed to its additional guidance mechanism.
+We have also overlaid a shadow area on each curve, representing the standard deviation across different random seeds.
+This visualization further underscores the superior stability of \methodname{}, which displays markedly tighter variance compared to the wide fluctuations observed in baselines such as FlowPolicy.